TGV: Milestones

 The TGV (1981) was the world's second commercial and the fastest standard gauge high-speed train service, after Japan's Shinkansen, which connected Tokyo and Osaka from 1 October 1964.
 It was a commercial success.

 A TGV test train holds the world speed record for conventional trains.
 On 3 April 2007 a modified TGV POS train reached 574.8 km/h under test conditions on the LGV Est between Paris and Strasbourg.
 The line voltage was boosted to 31 kV, and extra ballast was tamped onto the permanent way.
-The train beat the 1990 world speed record of 515.3 km/h, set by a similarly TGV, along with unofficial records set during weeks preceding the official record run.
+The train beat the 1990 world speed record of 515.3 km/h, set by a similar TGV, along with unofficial records set during weeks preceding the official record run.
 The test was part of an extensive research programme by Alstom.

 In 2007, the TGV was the world's fastest conventional scheduled train: one journey's average start-to-stop speed from Champagne-Ardenne Station to Lorraine Station is 279.3 km/h.

 This record was surpassed on 26 December 2009 by the new Wuhan–Guangzhou high-speed railway in China where the fastest scheduled train covered 922 km at an average speed of 312.54 km/h.

 A Eurostar (TGV) train broke the record for the longest non-stop high-speed international journey on 17 May 2006 carrying the cast and filmmakers of The Da Vinci Code from London to Cannes for the Cannes Film Festival.
 The 1421 km journey took 7 hours 25 minutes on an average speed of 191.6 km/h.

 The fastest single long-distance run on the TGV was done by a TGV Réseau train from Calais-Frethun to Marseille (1067.2 kmi) in 3 hours 29 minutes at a speed of 306 km/h for the inauguration of the LGV Méditerranée on 26 May 2001.